Job Search Help at ECC

-- One-on-one coaching to align your needs to your job search
+- One-on-one coaching to align your needs to your job search to those who qualify

-- Support to help you interview like a pro
+- Support to help you interview

 - Help boost your confidence before interviews

-- Referrals to programs and training that fit your career goals
+- Referrals to programs and training that fit your career goals or training

 Community-Based Employment Services